mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 ---------------------------------------------------
 Description
 ~~~~~~~~~~~
-A kim software agent needs to infer from the audio signal what a matching word
+A voice interface software agent needs to infer from the audio signal what a
-sequence is; library availability and efficiency vs. effectiveness trade-offs
+matching word sequence is; library availability and efficiency vs.
-will determine how complex this needs to be (e.g. committing to a single most-
+effectiveness trade-offs will determine how complex this needs to be (e.g.
-probable word stream from t=0 forward vs. holding some small number of
+committing to a single most- probable word stream from t=0 forward vs. holding
-candidate word sequences in parallel and dynamically reranking them as the
+some small number of candidate word sequences in parallel and dynamically
-signal unfolds).
+reranking them as the signal unfolds).

 Criticality
 ~~~~~~~~~~~